MIoTy

 mioty is a low-power wide-area network (LPWAN) protocol.
-It is using telegram splitting, a standardized LPWAN technology in the license-free spectrum.
+It uses telegram splitting, a standardized LPWAN technology in the license-free spectrum.
 This technology splits a data telegram into multiple sub packets and sends them after applying error correcting codes, in a partly predefined time and frequency pattern.
 This makes a transmission robust to interferences and packet collisions.
 It is standardised in the TS 103 357 ETSI.
-Its uplink operates at the 868 MHz band, license free in Europe, and 916MHz band in North America.
+Its uplink operates in the 868 MHz band, license free in Europe, and 916 MHz band in North America.
 It requires a bandwidth of 200 kHz for two channels (e.g. up- and downlink).